Compaq Presario M2000 Notebook PC support

 Step 1: Removing dust and lint by cleaning vents

-Notebook PCs have vents located around the case to allow air to flow through the case.
-If these vents become clogged or heat generating parts become covered with dust, the fan cannot cool the components properly and overheating can become a problem.
-Lint and dust accumulation prevents air from flowing around the cooling fins and causes the fan to work harder.
+Most notebook computers have vents located around the case to allow air to flow through the case.
+If these vents become clogged, or if heat-generating parts become covered with dust, the fan cannot cool the components properly, and overheating can become a problem.
+Lint and dust accumulation prevents air from flowing around the cooling fan blades and causes the fan to work harder.
 If there is dust in the vents, you should clean the computer by blowing out the dust from around the fan and heat shield.
 This prevents dust from accumulating.

-CAUTION:Ensure that the computer is turned off and the AC adapter is disconnected before spraying with compressed air to prevent damage to the notebook PC.
+CAUTION:To prevent damage to the computer, make sure the notebook is turned off and the AC adapter is disconnected before spraying with compressed air.

-Use a can of compressed air (a vacuum cleaner on blow function or a hair dryer in cool air mode can also be used, though the can of compressed air is better suited for this task) to remove dust from the computer's vents and prevent overheating.
+Use a can of compressed air (a vacuum cleaner on blow function or a hair dryer in cool air mode can also be used, though compressed air is better suited for this task) to remove dust from the computer vents and prevent overheating.
 Removing the dust increases the air flow to improve cooling and allows the fan to run quieter.

 By taking this action periodically as a preventive measure, you can greatly reduce the possibility of component damage and prevent the slowdown of the computer's performance.